microsoft/WhatTheHack/999-SAPonAzure/Coach/06-Start-Stop-Automation.md

     Here you have:
     -	One DBMS VM (HA is currently not implemented)
     -   One ASCS/SCS or DVEBMGS VM (HA is currently not implemented)
     -	One or more SAP application servers
-    -	It is assumed that SAPMNT file share is located on SAP ASCS or DVEBMGS VM.
+    -	This solutution assumed that SAPMNT file share is located on SAP ASCS or DVEBMGS VM.

 -	In a distributed SAP landscape, you can deploy your SAP instances across multiple VMs, and those VMs can be placed in different Azure resources groups.